wmhunt1/StoreApp/README.md

 ## Functionality:
 * Add a new customer : Check
 * Search customers by name
-* Display details of an order
+* Display details of an order : Check
-* Place orders to store locations for customers
+* Place orders to store locations for customers : Check
 * View order history of customer
 * View order history of location
 * View location inventory